-I visited Dante’s during a recent trip to Seattle because of my interest in Ted Bundy.
-The infamous serial killer was a student at the nearby University of Seattle and killed a number of young women who lived on campus.
-Dante’s was Bundy’s favorite watering hole and the murderer is believed to have stalked a number of women he first encountered at the bar.
+Bundy was a student at the University of Seattle and killed a number of young women who lived on campus.
 Bundy’s victims were all physically similar: young, brunette women with long hair parted in the middle.
-Ted Bundy’s murder spree would continue in Utah, Colorado, and Florida before he was eventually captured and executed.
+The serial killer’s murder spree would continue in Utah, Colorado, and Florida before he was eventually captured and executed.

 Ann Rule wrote of Dante’s, a watering hole located near the university campus.
 Bundy would haunt the bar, obsess over the female patrons and select his next victim from among them.

 I was staying in downtown Seattle but took an Uber across town and visited Dante’s on a Saturday night.
 Surprisingly, there weren’t any Ted Bundy photographs or memorabilia on display.
 Perhaps the current proprietors of Dante’s felt any Bundy reference might be in poor taste, but they did let a documentary crew use the bar to film a dramatization of the killer’s early life.
 Bundy’s crimes happened a generation ago and he has gone from a boogeyman haunting newspaper headlines to a legitimate part of American history.
 He was the first serial killer that gave authorities proper insight into the mind of a violent sociopath.